Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/billing.md

 ### What counts as a Successful Model Built?

-dbt Cloud considers a Successful Model Built as any <Term id="model">model</Term> that is successfully built via a run through dbt Cloud’s orchestration functionality in a dbt Cloud deployment environment.
+<Constant name="cloud" /> considers a Successful Model Built as any <Term id="model">model</Term> that is successfully built via a run through <Constant name="cloud" />’s orchestration functionality in a <Constant name="cloud" /> deployment environment.
 Models are counted when built and run.
-This includes any jobs run via dbt Cloud's scheduler, CI builds (jobs triggered by pull requests), runs kicked off via the dbt Cloud API, and any successor dbt Cloud tools with similar functionality.
+This includes any jobs run via <Constant name="cloud" />'s scheduler, CI builds (jobs triggered by pull requests), runs kicked off via the <Constant name="cloud" /> API, and any successor <Constant name="cloud" /> tools with similar functionality.
 This also includes models that are successfully built even when a run may fail to complete.
 For example, you may have a job that contains 100 models and on one of its runs, 51 models are successfully built and then the job fails.
 In this situation, only 51 models would be counted.

 Any models built in a <Constant name="cloud" /> development environment (for example, via the <Constant name="cloud_ide" />) do not count towards your usage.
 Tests, seeds, ephemeral models, and snapshots also do not count.

 When a dynamic table is initially created, the model is counted (if the creation is successful).
 However, in subsequent runs, dbt skips these models unless the definition of the dynamic table has changed.
 This refers not to changes in the SQL logic but to changes in dbt's logic, specifically those governed by [`on_configuration_change config`](/reference/resource-configs/on_configuration_change)).
-The dynamic table continues to update on a cadence because the adapter is orchestrating that refresh rather than dbt Cloud.
+The dynamic table continues to update on a cadence because the adapter is orchestrating that refresh rather than <Constant name="cloud" />.

 | What counts towards Successful Models Built |                     |